herter4171/everlaw_challenge/Readme.md

 # everlaw_challenge
 I get the jitters ahead of things like this, and I'm channeling that into making sure I have everything teed up ahead of time.
-My plan for `Readme.md` is to jot down some details about the environment followed by field notes I'll jot down as I progress toward a solution.
+My plan for `Readme.md` is to note some details about the environment followed by field notes I'll jot down as I progress toward a solution.

  My first assumption is that I'll be using Python as a scripting language.
 Some or all of the